Monarch butterfly: Mimicry

 Monarchs share the defense of noxious taste with the similar-appearing viceroy butterfly in what is perhaps one of the most well-known examples of mimicry.
 Though long purported to be an example of Batesian mimicry, the viceroy is more unpalatable than the monarch, making this a case of Müllerian mimicry.

 Human interaction

 The monarch is the state insect of Alabama, Idaho, Illinois, Minnesota, Texas, Vermont, and West Virginia.
 Legislation was introduced to make it the national insect of the United States, but this failed in 1989 and again in 1991.

 Homeowners are increasingly establishing butterfly gardens; monarchs can be attracted by cultivating a butterfly garden with specific milkweed species and nectar plants.
-Efforts are underway to establish these monarch waystations.
+These efforts are organized to establish monarch waystations.

 A 2012 IMAX film, Flight of the Butterflies, describes the story of the Urquharts, Brugger, and Trail to document the then-unknown monarch migration to Mexican overwintering areas.